iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 3 reviews"/>
 </p>

 > App works well in theory.
 Tested positive and never was able to get my pin to report positive result.
 Now app no longer checking for notifications.
-Hasn't checked for any in over a month.<br> :date: __2021-02-06 06:24:32__
+Hasn't checked for any since January 2, 2021<br> :date: __2021-02-08 03:18:18__

 > It was ok until the non-covid, personal question was dropped on me.
 I deleted the app.<br> :date: __2021-01-31 05:11:06__